-Woman dies after 'potential stabbing' on Christchurch street, two men in custody
+Woman dies after 'potential stabbing' on Christchurch street

 AdvertisementAdvertise with NZME.

-Price said police took two men into custody nearby "with our enquiries to establish exactly what has taken place".
+Price said police took two men into custody nearby "with our inquiries to establish exactly what has taken place".

 He said the initial calls to emergency teams were reports of a woman being stabbed.

-"Anyone who was in the Cheyenne St area around the time the woman was injured and may have information which could assist Police is asked to get in touch via 105 and quote event number P051030807," he said.
+"Anyone who was in the Cheyenne St area around the time the woman was injured and may have information which could assist police is asked to get in touch via 105 and quote event number P051030807," he said.

-Cordons are being put in place in the area and police ask that motorists and pedestrians to follow directions given by emergency services staff.
+Cordons are being put in place in the area and police ask motorists and pedestrians to follow directions given by emergency services staff.